ohmp/james-project/src/adr/0034-distributed-listeners-configuration.md

 ## Broadcast of topology changes

-### Rolling upgrade scenari
+### Rolling upgrade scenarii

 During a rolling upgrade, the james version is heterogeneous across the cluster, and so might be the mailbox listeners required at the Guice level.

 **case 1**: James Server version 1 does not require listener A, James server version 2 requires listener A.

-Since listener A is registered, James server version 1 can not be rebooted prior being upgraded.
-(As listener A cannot be instanciated)
+Since listener A is registered, James server version 1 cannot be rebooted without being upgraded first.
+(As listener A cannot be instantiated)

-**case 2**: James Server version 1 requires listener A, James server version 2 does not requires listener A.
+**case 2**: James Server version 1 requires listener A, James server version 2 does not require listener A.

-Upgrading to James version 2 means  that listener A is still registered as an additional listener, that needs to be manually unconfigured once the rolling upgrade finished.
-Whish is acceptable in upgrade instruction.
-We need to make sure the listeners could still be instanciated (even with empty code) for a transition period.
+Upgrading to James version 2 means that listener A is still registered as an additional listener, it needs to be manually unconfigured once the rolling upgrade finished.
+Which is acceptable in upgrade instruction.
+We need to make sure the listeners could still be instantiated (even with empty code) for a transition period.

 ## Deploying a new custom listener